Tuesday, December 31, 2013

 Eating Out in Tokyo with Jon was a project I executed between 2008 and 2011 with generous sponsorship from Lehman Brothers and then from Nomura Holdings.
 I started it as a resource for people like me who worked in Roppongi and wanted to go out to lunch.
 I quickly got way too into it, and then just stayed in out of stubbornness.
 How else can you explain eating lunch at a different restaurant every workday in 2009, or trying an average of 1.2 new restaurants per day, every day, for 3 years?

 What you've got here is about 1,300 posts on restaurants in Japan, mostly in the aforementioned Tokyo, and then a smattering of other places where I ate on business trips or on vacation.
-These days I only update it when I go somewhere on vacation.
-Eating Out in Chicago is boring as shit compared to doing it in Tokyo.
+These days I only update it when I go somewhere on vacation or have barbecue while on a business trip.
+Eating Out in Chicago is as interesting as watching a lump of shit dry compared to eating out in Tokyo.